matiascloudarch/cognitive-decision-architecture/README.md

 2. **Gate (The Enforcer):** Deterministically validates tokens and finalizes execution (Fail-closed by design).
 3. **Ledger (The Forensic Record):** Provides a tamper-evident audit trail with SHA-256 forensic hashes.

-## ⚖️ License
-Licensed under the Apache License, Version 2.0.
-See LICENSE for details.

-Own the decision.

 ## 🚦 Quick Start